marians/www.sendung.de/content/articles/2018-10-16-reclaiming-my-content/index.md

 ---
 title: Re-claiming my content
-slug: re-claiming-my-content
+slug: reclaiming-my-content
 lang: en
 date: 2018-10-16 21:00:00
 tags:
   - tech
   - content
 ---

 Yesterday I was stuck in a commute situation, so I had a rare moment of boredom and reflection and decided to google `jekyll microblogging` to find out how easy it would be to make my blog fit smaller content chunks.
 I felt like gathering what I'm emitting on my home turf, at [www.sendung.de](https://www.sendung.de/), which is a Jekyll site served by Github Pages.